G-Node/nix/docs/storing_data.md

 ```

 In the example shown above, the *NIX* library will figure out the
 dimensionality of the data, the shape of the data and its type.
-The
+The data type
-data type and the dimensionality are fixed once the *DataArray* has
+and the dimensionality (i.e. the number of dimensions) are fixed once the
-been created.
-The actual size of the *DataArray* can be changed,
+*DataArray* has been created.
+The actual size of the *DataArray* can be
-altered during the life-time of the entity.
+changed during the life-time of the entity.

 In case you need more control, *DataArrays* can be created empty for
 later filling e.g. during data acquisition.